 “The version of a journal article that has been accepted for publication in a journal.”

 This means the version that has been through peer review and been accepted by a journal editor.
-When you receive the acceptance email from the Editorial Office we recommend that you retain this article for future posting.
+When you receive the acceptance email from the Editorial Office we recommend that you keep a copy of your AM for any future posting.

-Embargoes apply if you are posting the AM to an institutional or subject repository, or to academic social networks such as Mendeley, ResearchGate, or Academia.edu.
+Embargoes apply if you are posting the AM to an institutional or subject repository, or to a scholarly collaboration network such as Mendeley.

-To inform our future policies on article sharing, we are currently running an Author Rights Pilot on our Library and Information Science and Archives and Heritage journals, where authors can post their AM without embargo to any site.
-We have contributed to, and endorse, STM’s Voluntary principles for article sharing on scholarly collaboration networks.
+To inform our policies on article sharing, we are running an Author Rights Pilot on our Library and Information Science and Archives and Heritage journals, where authors can post their AM without embargo to any site.
+We have contributed to, and endorse, the STM Association’s Voluntary principles for article sharing on scholarly collaboration networks.

 Version of Record (VoR)

-This is your published article.
+This is your final, published article.
 We recommend that you include a link to the VoR from anywhere you have posted your AOM or AM using the text above.
 Please do not post the PDF of the VoR unless you have chosen to publish your article open access.
-This also applies to any author who has published with us in the past.
+This applies to any author who has published in a Taylor & Francis or Routledge journal.

 Find out more

-Interested in ideas on how to promote your article?
+Interested in ideas on how to highlight your published work to your colleagues and peers?
 Read our quick tips.
 If you would like to reuse content from a Taylor & Francis journal but are not the author, go to our permissions information for everything you need.